m-bogacz/manage-horses/README.md

 # Horse Management App

 ## About the Project
-Horse Management is a cutting-edge solution developed using Next.js 12, designed for managing various aspects of horse care including health, training, diet, and care schedules.
-It offers an efficient way to track and manage all aspects of equine management.
+Horse Management is a cutting-edge solution developed using Next.js 12, specifically designed for stables.
+This application facilitates the collection, storage, and management of comprehensive information about each horse, including their health, training history, diet, and care schedule.
+It's an efficient tool for managing all aspects of equine care in professional stables.

 ## Key Features
 - **Horse Profile Management**: Create and manage detailed profiles for each horse.